Structural/hippodrome/docs/hippodrome.md

 ## Actions

-A Hippodrome Action is a function that builds a payload out of some arguments, then sends that payload to the Dispatcher for consumption by Stores and Tasks.
+Starting at the left of the diagram, a Hippodrome Action is a function that builds a payload out of some arguments, then sends that payload to the Dispatcher for consumption by Stores and Tasks.
 Declare them like this:

 ```coffeescript
 ProfileEditor.Actions.updateName = new Hippodrome.Action(